-ELECTRONIC DEVICES
+CELL PHONES & ELECTRONIC DEVICES

+Phones are to be turned in at the beginning of class.
 Electronic devices are not to be used by students during class unless permission is given by the teacher.
-Students may use electronic devices before school, in between classes, during study hall at the discretion of the teacher, at break, at lunch, and after school.
+Students may use phones before school, in between classes, during study hall at the discretion of the teacher, at break, at lunch, and after school.
 During class periods, phones may not be on ring or vibrate.
 Personal devices are only to be connected to Maclay-Personal-Devices wireless with your Maclay username and password.

-Failure to comply with these rules could result in the electronic device(s) being confiscated and the following disciplinary actions by the Upper School Administration:
+Failure to comply with these rules could result in the phone being confiscated and the following disciplinary actions by the Upper School Administration:

-1st Violation-Confiscate the electronic device, return device to the student at end of school day, lunch detention assigned.
+1st Violation-Confiscate the phone, return phone to the student at end of school day, lunch detention assigned.

 Students leaving early must receive parental permission to get device before end of school day.

-2nd Violation-Confiscate the electronic device, return device to a parent only, lunch detention assigned.
-3rd Violation-Confiscate the electronic device, return device to a parent only, morning detention assigned, turn in device daily.
-The student will turn their device over to the Upper School Administration upon arrival to school each day and pick it up after school.
+2nd Violation-Confiscate the phone, return phone to a parent only, lunch detention assigned.

+3rd Violation-Confiscate the phone, return phone to a parent only, morning detention assigned, turn in phone daily to the US office.
+The student will turn their phone over to the Upper School Administration upon arrival to school each day and pick it up after school.
 Failure to comply will result in a suspension for defiance.